feiwu77777/Handwriting_generation/README.md

 # First results

-Following are a few random outputs by the testing model with 2 lstm layer, only fed with strokes of maximum 600 timesteps during 10 epochs.
+Following are a few random outputs by the testing model (in the tensorflow folder) with 2 lstm layer, only fed with strokes of maximum 600 timesteps during 10 epochs.

 ![img1](https://user-images.githubusercontent.com/34350063/49277982-71805700-f4be-11e8-8255-9b6124fb7d46.png)